How Your External Actions Align With Your Values

 right now deserves your full attention.

-This week, see what the experience of being present is like and if it makes a
+See what the experience of being present is like and if it makes a

 positive difference in your life.